enrell/alpine-wifi-bridge/README.md

 8. **Incompatible Configurations**
    - For a detailed list of configurations that may not work with this script and their solutions, see [Incompatible Configurations](docs/INCOMPATIBLE_CONFIGURATIONS.md)
+   - For information about fixed incompatible configurations, see [Fixed Configurations](docs/FIXED_CONFIGURATIONS.md)

 # Network monitor
 The network_restart.py script is designed to automatically monitor your network connection and quickly restart the network interface if the connection drops.
 It aims to minimize interruptions, with a particular focus on activities where low downtime is critical.